USS Gregory (DD-82): World War II

 A Navy pilot had also seen the gunfire and, assuming it came from a Japanese submarine, dropped a string of five flares almost on top of the two APDs.
-Gregory and Little, silhouetted against the blackness, were spotted immediately by the Japanese destroyers, which opened fire at 0100.
-Gregory brought all her guns to bear but was desperately overmatched and less than 3 minutes after the fatal flares had been dropped was dead in the water and beginning to sink.
+Gregory and Little, silhouetted against the blackness, were spotted immediately by the Japanese destroyers, which opened fire at 01:00.
+Gregory brought all her guns to bear but was overmatched and less than 3 minutes after the flares had been dropped was dead in the water and beginning to sink.
 Two boilers had burst and her decks were a mass of flames.
-Her skipper, Lieutenant Commander Harry F. Bauer, himself seriously wounded, gave the word to abandon ship, and Gregory's crew reluctantly took to the water.
-Bauer ordered two companions to aid another crewman yelling for help and was never seen again; for his brave and gallant conduct, he posthumously received the Silver Star.
+Her skipper, Lieutenant Commander Harry F. Bauer, himself seriously wounded, gave the word to abandon ship, and Gregory's crew took to the water.
+Bauer ordered two companions to aid another crewman yelling for help and was never seen again; for his conduct, he posthumously received the Silver Star.
 The U.S. Navy subsequently named a ship, Harry F. Bauer, in recognition of his gallant action.

-At 0123, with all of Gregory's and most of Little's crew in the water, the Japanese ships began shelling again—aiming not at the crippled ships but at their helpless crews in the water.
-All but 11 of Gregorys crew survived, 6 of them swimming through the night all the way to Guadalcanal.
-Gregory sank stern first some 40 minutes after the firing had begun, and was followed 2 hours later by Little.
+At 01:23, with all of Gregory's and most of Little's crew in the water, the Japanese ships began shelling again—aiming not at the crippled ships but at their helpless crews in the water.
+Gregory sank stern first some 40 minutes after the firing had begun, and was followed two hours later by Little.
 Fleet Admiral Chester Nimitz, in praising the courageous crews after their loss, wrote that "both of these small vessels fought as well as possible against the overwhelming odds ...
 With little means, they performed duties vital to the success of the campaign."
+24 officers and men, including the commanding officer, from Gregory were killed.

-Stories of heroic action arose from the sinking of Gregory.
 Petty Officer First Class Charles French swam 6–8 hours in shark-infested waters near Guadalcanal while towing a life raft with 15 of the Gregory's survivors to avoid capture and possible execution by Japanese forces on land.
-The Gregorys commanding officer, Lt.
-Cdr.
-Harry F. Bauer, while wounded and dying, ordered two companions to leave him and go to the aid of another crewman who was yelling for help.
-He was never seen again.
-Bauer was issued a posthumous Silver Star, the Purple Heart, and promotion to Commander.

 Gregory's name was struck from the Navy List 2 October 1942.